Sil-Rei/FriedmanKasiskiVigenere/README.md

 # FriedmanKasiskiVigenere
-This is a simple Java script which runs the Friedmantest and a simplified Kasiski test to determine the length of the unkown key.
+This is a simple Java script which runs the Friedman test and a simplified Kasiski test to determine the length of the unkown key.
 Feel free to use and distribute